Amazon Shipping Calculator (2026): FBA vs FBM Costs

 • Monthly Storage Fee: You also pay to store your inventory in Amazon’s warehouses.
 This is calculated based on the volume (in cubic feet) your products occupy.

-Understanding FBA Size Tiers and Fulfillment Fees
+FBA Size Tiers and Fulfillment Fees

 Amazon uses a system of FBA size tiers to determine fulfillment fees.
 Each product is categorized based on its dimensions and weight.
 The larger and heavier the item, the higher the fee.

 The main categories are Standard Size and Oversize, each with several sub tiers.
 For example, a small, lightweight item might only cost a few dollars to fulfill, while a large, heavy item could cost over forty dollars.
 Fulfilling a small standard size product might cost around $3.06, but an extra large oversize item weighing 50 pounds could have a fulfillment fee over $40.
-If you self-fulfill, compare carriers with our guide on the cheapest way to ship a 50 lb box (UPS vs USPS).
+If you self fulfill, compare carriers with our guide on the cheapest way to ship a 50 lb box (UPS vs USPS).

 Even being off by an inch or an ounce can push your product into a higher tier, significantly increasing your costs.
 This is why precise measurements are so important.